We may earn affiliate commissions for the recommended products. Learn more.

 The major vulnerabilities in such a network configuration can fall on the separate intermediaries: either the VPN or the Onion network.

 Regarding VPNs, not all of them are made equal.
-You have to be positive that the service is a no-logs VPN service.
+You have to be sure that the service is a no-logs VPN service.
 Don't take the provider's word for it.
-Records of refusal to collaborate with law enforcement, third-party audits can essentially prove whether you can trust a service.
-If the VPN keeps your logs, their privacy claims are invalidated, and it's one of the potential threats to your anonymity.
+Records of refusal to collaborate with law enforcement and third-party audits can essentially prove whether you can trust a service.
+If the VPN keeps your logs, its privacy claims are invalidated, and it's one of the potential threats to your anonymity.

 Talking about the Onion network, the biggest downside is that it's community-based, and everyone can set up a Tor node.
-It means that there are some rogue nodes managed by hackers that can potentially be spying on you.
-It isn't a cookie-cutter to de-anonymize your connection.
-Mostly it require a level of funding only available to national governments.
-However, Tor deanonymisation attacks have been successfully conducted in practise.
+It means that there are some rogue nodes managed by malicious hackers that can potentially be spying on you.
+It isn't standard practice to de-anonymize your connection.
+Mostly, it requires a level of funding only available to national governments.
+However, Tor deanonymization attacks have been successfully conducted in practise.

 When using Onion in tandem with a VPN, the best part is that your anonymity rests on two entities that are separate from each other.
 Even if there are risks and potential points of failure, the chain is longer, and there are more added safety measures than you would get if you used the service on its own.
 Plus, the VPN also encrypts some of the internet traffic that Tor doesn't encrypt, for example, ICMP.
 Plus, if you're using just the Tor network, your ISP can tell that you're using it.
 With a VPN, it becomes impossible to tell.